-The PD&E Study will evaluate a new limited access facility with four general use toll lanes (two lanes in each direction) expandable to eight lanes (four lanes in each direction) to match the adjacent CFX project south of CR 532.
+The PD&E Study will evaluate a new limited access facility with four general use toll lanes (two lanes in each direction) expandable to eight lanes (four lanes in each direction) to match the adjacent Central Florida Expressway Authority (CFX) Design project, south of CR 532.
 The project will include modifying the existing interchanges within the project limits:

 - Poinciana Parkway Extension at CR 532